Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Data Availability

 \section{Data Availability}

-Upon publication, we will release the following data via \url{https://www.github.com/ado8/hsf_DR1}: \begin{itemize} \item $J$-band light-curves of all observed targets regardless of spectroscopic classification \item Weighted cross-correlation results for all galaxies we observed with SNIFS or FOCAS \item Multiple sets of fitting parameters and uncertainties for all spectroscopically confirmed \sneia{}, with sets covering all combinations of fitting model (EBV\_model2, max\_model, SALT3-NIR) and data used (optical only or optical and NIR) \item Additional sets of fitting parameters for \sneia{} used in our comparisons with DEHVILS and CSP \end{itemize} The code used in our analysis will be available via \url{https://www.github.com/ado8/hsf_code}.
+The following data are available at \url{https://www.github.com/ado8/hsf_DR1}: \begin{itemize} \item $J$-band light-curves of all observed targets regardless of spectroscopic classification \item Weighted cross-correlation results for all galaxies we observed with SNIFS or FOCAS \item Multiple sets of fitting parameters and uncertainties for all spectroscopically confirmed \sneia{}, with sets covering all combinations of fitting model (EBV\_model2, max\_model, SALT3-NIR) and data used (optical only or optical and NIR) \item Additional sets of fitting parameters for \sneia{} used in our comparisons with DEHVILS and CSP \end{itemize} The code used in our analysis can be found at \url{https://www.github.com/ado8/hsf_code}.
 Data such as images and spectra may be available upon reasonable request.